-Company traffic refers to everything that is connected with the movement of people, means of transport, raw materials and products within company spaces, whether these are closed departments or external areas.
+Company traffic refers to everything related to the movement of people, vehicles, raw materials, and products within company premises, whether these are enclosed departments or external areas.

-The tendency is often to consider the safety of internal traffic only for the aspects that concern transport or escape in case of emergency; general traffic is instead often experienced as a complementary problem, difficult to manage due to its precarious and dynamically variable nature based on various contingent factors such as possible interference caused by external companies (suppliers and maintenance workers), the variety and multiplicity of routes and parking of internal and external means of transport, pedestrians, etc.
+The tendency is often to consider internal road safety only in terms of aspects relating to transportation or emergency evacuation; general road safety, however, is often seen as a complementary issue, difficult to manage due to its precarious nature and dynamically variable nature, based on various contingent factors such as potential interference from external companies (suppliers and maintenance workers), the variety and multiplicity of routes and parking of internal and external means of transport, pedestrians, etc.

-Instead, we need to aim for an organization that also considers the problem of traffic as a possible cause of major accidents for investment in companies.
+Instead, we need to focus on an organization that also considers the problem of traffic as an important factor, as it can potentially cause major accidents affecting business investments.

 It is therefore necessary to tackle the problem of the viability of a settlement in an organic way by managing it in

-less disorganized way with certain provisions and rules defined by the company:
+less disorganized manner with clear provisions and rules defined by the company:

-- Simplify and reduce product flows as much as possible, based on the company layout and limit internal transport operations as much as possible, also using, where possible, automatic product advancement systems, such as, for example, conveyor belts.
+- Simplify and minimize product flows, based on the company layout, and minimize internal transport operations, also using, where possible, automatic product feed systems such as conveyor belts.

-a rational distribution of the sanitary and assistance services allows for the creation of complete, easy-to-use structures
+a rational distribution of the sanitary and assistance services allows for the creation of complete and easy-to-use structures

 to be managed thus limiting the need for pedestrian transit outside the buildings.

-- If there are two road entrances, it is good practice to opt for one-way traffic in external yards, dedicating one access to the entrance and the other to the exit; in this way the risk of being hit by trucks and forklifts is automatically halved.
+- If there are two road entrances, it's a good idea to use a one-way system in the external yards, with one entrance and one exit.
+This automatically halves the risk of being hit by trucks and forklifts.

-The above must be given maximum dissemination to all workers, suppliers and visitors, regarding the traffic rules in force in the company.
+The above information must be disseminated widely to all workers, suppliers, and visitors regarding the company's traffic regulations.

-The Company Traffic Plan must be designed and defined in written form, and must define the traffic rules in use in the departments and external areas of the Company and establish the organizational and procedural measures sufficient to guarantee the safety of workers with respect to the risks associated with the use of forklifts and all other internal and external means of transport (pallet trucks, cars, trucks, etc.) and of workers/pedestrians.
+The Company Traffic Plan must be designed and defined in writing.
+It must define the traffic rules in use within the Company's departments and external areas and establish sufficient organizational and procedural measures to ensure the safety of workers with respect to risks associated with the use of forklifts and all other internal and external means of transport (pallet trucks, cars, trucks, etc.) and of workers/pedestrians.

-- the condition of the pavement and its maintenance must be to avoid holes or depressions that are dangerous for the stability of the vehicle and the load; furthermore it must be constantly kept clean from processing waste in order to make the transit of people and vehicles safe;
+- the condition of the pavement and its maintenance must be such that there are no holes or depressions that could jeopardize the stability of the vehicle and its load; furthermore, it must be kept constantly clean of construction waste to ensure the safe transit of people and vehicles;

-- adopt clear signage that allows for a clear interpretation of the company traffic, the layout of places and spaces and the overall organization of internal circulation; provide for the separation of traffic lanes, highlighting with stripes and pictograms the places where goods are stored, where trolleys and pedestrians pass;
+- adopt clear signage that clearly identifies company traffic flow, the layout of spaces, and the overall organization of internal circulation; ensure lane separation, highlighting areas where goods are stored, and where forklifts and pedestrians pass with stripes and pictograms;

-- create horizontal signage with non-slip and highly visible materials;
+- create horizontal road markings with non-slip and highly visible materials;

 - highlight pedestrian crossings, STOP signs, any particular dangers (crossing bans), fixed obstacles, etc.

-It is recalled that the road signs, especially the horizontal ones, are subject to wear and tear, they must be kept in regular maintenance in order to guarantee their efficiency over time; it is good that the frequency of the checks and the restoration is defined by a specific program, forming an integral part of the road plan.
+Please remember that road signs, especially horizontal ones, are subject to wear and tear and must be regularly maintained to ensure their long-term effectiveness.
+It's a good idea to establish the frequency of inspection and repairs in a specific program, an integral part of the road network plan.

-It is important to inform workers of the content of the internal company circulation plan and monitor the actual compliance with safety procedures.
-For this purpose, it is advisable to identify, with a specific formalized procedure, a person in charge of frequent periodic checks (e.g. a supervisor/warehouse manager).
+It is important to inform workers of the contents of the company's internal circulation plan and monitor their actual compliance with safety procedures.
+To this end, it is advisable to identify, through a specific formal procedure, a person responsible for frequent periodic checks (e.g., a supervisor/warehouse manager).

-In the event of non-compliance with the traffic regulations in force within the company, take measures, such as, for example, verbal and written warnings, temporary or permanent suspensions from accessing the company by external companies.
-Such measures must be taken in the event of:
+In the event of non-compliance with the traffic regulations in force within the company, take measures, such as verbal and written warnings, temporary or permanent suspension of access to the company by external companies.
+These measures must be taken in the event of:

 - excessive speed of trolleys and vehicles;

-- "wild" parking of vehicles, especially if this occurs in correspondence with emergency exits;
+- "wild" parking of vehicles, especially if this occurs near emergency exits;

-- "chaotic" storage of materials outside the designated areas, especially when this constitutes an obstacle to traffic and a danger for workers in the event of materials stored at height falling onto workstations and passageways;
+- "chaotic" storage of materials outside of designated areas, especially when this constitutes an obstacle to traffic and a danger to workers in the event of materials stored at height falling onto workstations and passageways;

 - transit of pedestrians and vehicles outside the designated and prescribed areas;